apify/apify-docs/content/docs/proxy.md

 ## [](#ip-address-rotation) IP address rotation

 Web scrapers can rotate the IP addresses they use to access websites.
 They assign each request a different IP address, which makes it appear like they are all coming from different users.
-This greatly enhances performance and data throughput.
+This greatly enhances performance and data throughout.

 Depending on whether you use a [browser](https://apify.com/apify/web-scraper) or [HTTP requests](https://apify.com/apify/cheerio-scraper) for your scraping jobs, IP address rotation works differently.